Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 Conclusion

-In conclusion, a pinched nerve in the lower back can be extremely painful.
+In conclusion, a pinched nerve in the lower back can be extremely painful, but it does get better!

 Despite this pain, in most cases movement is safe and encouraged to help reduce the pain.
 The stretches outlined in this article can be the start of a restoration of movement and true reduction in that nagging leg pain.
 Remember when doing these stretches to focus on the movement of the pelvis.
 It can feel awkward at first, but sticking with it will make you a pro in no time.